TheGoodlike13/liberty_or_death/README.md

 As an aside, my download hard-drive (so, the hard-drive where downloads go by default) is getting quite full.
-All those backup youtube videos downloaded with youtube-dl are starting to take tool, if you catch my meaning.
-Thankfully it's just about enough to fit the latest ubuntu ISO.
+All those backup youtube videos downloaded with youtube-dl are starting to take a toll, if you catch my meaning.
+Thankfully it's just about enough to fit the latest Ubuntu ISO.
 Hurray!

 [VirtualBox](https://www.virtualbox.org/wiki/Downloads) is the next step.
 Their website says something or other about only older versions supporting certain